Cream Cheese

 Mix together the milk, cream and buttermilk.
 Pour into two clean quart mason jars.
 Cover the jars with some plastic wrap and secure with screw bands.
 Place in a quiet part of the kitchen where it will be about 75 degrees for about 30 hours, or until the mixture has the consistency of strained yogurt.
 Since this was the summer, my kitchen was slightly warmer, ~76-79 degrees.
 I had set it up in sous-vide equipment set at 75 degrees, but that proved unnecessary.
 The slightly higher temperature was not a problem.
 (Note that this preparation is quite different from yogurt, in which the milk is brought up to ~182 degrees before being cooled to 110 degrees, at which temperature some old yogurt with live culture is added.
 The yogurt then ferments at 110 degrees.)

-When the cream/milk mixture is fully cultured, place some butter muslin or cheese cloth over a colander over a bowl, and pour in the cultured mixture to drain for about 30 minutes.
+The lower tech way is to place some butter muslin or cheese cloth over a colander over a bowl, and pour in the cultured mixture to drain for about 30 minutes.
 About a cup of whey should collect in the bowl.
 After about 30 minutes, gather the corners of the cloth, secure them with a strong rubber band or string, and suspend the curds over a bowl.
 Hang for 8-12 hours until it reaches a thickness similar to commercial cream cheese.
 As shown by the photograph, about 2 cups of whey drained from the cheese.

 To further hasten the draining and drying of the cheese, I had a small fan blow on it on low.